-None of these global challenges are easy, but they’re all soluble.
+None of these global challenges are easy, but they’re all solvable.
 Our growing team welcomes new perspectives from creative individuals who are dedicated to improving the human future.
 We hope you’ll join our efforts.

 Carl O. Pabo